 As the year closes out, would you consider making the best choice you’ve ever made like these two young boys did?
 Our Lord is calling you, waiting for you to answer and turn from denial to acceptance of him.
 He is real, so is his book, and his promises are true.
 Simply confess your sins to him, repent and ask him to take over.
 If you’re like me, you’ll have a flood of other sins come to mind, but that guilt can be eliminated forever in a single moment.
 Confession is telling God something he already knows, it isn’t like we can hide it.
 Do not delay this decision any longer, we never know which day will be our last.

 Sincere thanks to all of our readers this year; friends, family, and those whom I’ve not yet met.
-I pray over each of these posts that they honor God and are truthful accounts of his truth it it impacts each of our lives.
-I wish you much peace, love, and joy in the coming year.
+I pray over each of these posts that they honor God and are factual accounts of his truth impacting each of our lives.
+I pray you have much peace, love, and joy in the coming year.